 I Cor 6:19-20 states “…know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s.”
 Our body is the temple of God, and because we are bought with a price, the price of the blood and body of Christ, we are to treat our temple with utmost care—Paul also states in I Cor 3:17 “If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.”
 Our temple must remain pure for the service and indwelling of God, just as it was for the old Temple and Tabernacle.
 If we live a life of impurity, God will not dwell within us.

-Tattoos, when outlawed by God in Leviticus, were outlawed because tattooing was a pagan tradition in which people would mark their bodies with the names and/or symbols of other gods (if you think, “Well, it’s okay, I’m not getting a tattoo with the name of another god” read on).
+Tattoos, when outlawed by God in Leviticus, were outlawed because tattooing was a pagan tradition in which people would mark their bodies with the names and/or symbols of other gods or dead relatives (if you think, “Well, it’s okay, I’m not getting a tattoo with the name of another god or dead relative” read on).
 No, we are not under the Levitical laws anymore, and yes, even Paul states that “All things are permissible…” but he concludes that statement by saying “…but not all things are beneficial.”
 Think about your motive for getting a tattoo…is it to bring glory and honor to God?
 Is it edifying?
 Is it “beneficial?”
 Whatever the reason, it should fall into one of these categories: